apollokit/SpeechTypeSublime/messages/update_message.md

 TypeShort has been updated.
-To see the changelog, visit Preferences » Package Settings » TypeShort » Changelog
+To see the changelog, visit Preferences » Package Settings » SpeechTypeShort » Changelog